PaulinaDziadura/Paulina-Dziadura/README.md

 🧗‍ Recently, in addition to coding, I have also:

-- obtained a TOEIC certificate with a score of ETS 955/990
+- obtained a TOEIC certificate with a score of 955/990
 - learned to play the ukulele
 - crushed my family in Everdell 😁